What Exactly Is “Normal” Wear and Tear?

 duncan.shea • June 8, 2021

 Normal wear and tear is damage that naturally occurs in an investment property due to aging.
-It typically results from a tenant living in the property and is considered normal depreciation.
+It typically results from a resident living in the property and is considered normal depreciation.

-Our explanation to a renter about how “normal wear and tear” is different than tenant caused damage is this:
+Our explanation to a renter about how “normal wear and tear” is different than resident caused damage is this:

 • Normal wear and tear occurs naturally over time; from the sun bleaching curtains, to tracks in the most used areas of the carpet, or caulking peeling around the bathroom tub.

-Normal wear and tear is required to be paid for by the landlord while damage caused by a tenant is not.
+Normal wear and tear is required to be paid for by the landlord while damage caused by a resident is not.

 An easy rule of thumb is to leave a place you rent in the same or better condition than when you moved in.
 This almost guarantees your deposit and makes for a painless move-out process.